Codecademy/docs/content/general/concepts/algorithm/terms/euclidean-algorithm/kadane-algorithm.md

 **Here's how Kadane's algorithm can be applied to a problem:**

 - Start with the first number and add it to a running total.
-Then, move to the next number and decide whether it's better to continue with the current sum or start a new sum from this number.
-Always aim to keep the largest sum seen so far.
+Then, move to the next number and determine whether to continue with the current sum or start a new sum from this number.
+Always aim to maintain the largest sum seen so far.
-- For example, consider the array [2, 3, 1, 5, 4].
-Begin with 2, and the running sum is 2.
-Move to 3.
-Is it better to continue with the current sum of 2 + 3 = 5 or start a new sum of 3?
-Since 5 is bigger, continue with it.
-- Next, add 1 to the running sum, making it 6.
-Now comes the choice: Should the current sum of 6 be continued or start a new sum of 1?
-Since 6 is bigger, continue.
-- Now, add 5 to the running sum, resulting in 11.
-Once again, compare 11 with the current sum and observe that 11 is still bigger.
-Finally, add 4, which gives a running sum of 15.
-- Therefore, the biggest sum that can be made with consecutive numbers in this array is 15!
-- In the same way, if in an array any negative integer is given, compare the last sum and consider the highest-sum subarray as the output.
+- For example, consider the array {-2, -1, -3, 4, -1, 2, 1, -5, 4}.
+Initialize two integer variables: one named `maxEndingHere` and the other called `maxSoFar`.
+These variables serve to track the maximum subarray sum ending at the current position and the overall maximum subarray sum.
+- The loop commence with the first element, which is -2.
+So, both `maxEndingHere` and `maxSoFar` start at -2.
+- As the loop proceed to the next element, which is -1, compare it to the sum of the current element and the previous value of `maxEndingHere`.
+Update `maxEndingHere` to **-1** because it's greater than the sum of **-2** and **-1**.
+Also, compare `maxSoFar` with the updated value of `maxEndingHere`.
+Since **-2** is less than **-1**, update `maxSoFar` to **-1**.
+- This process continues as we advance through the array, modifying `maxEndingHere` and `maxSoFar` at each step.
+- At the conclusion of the loop, the variable `maxSoFar` contains the maximum subarray sum.
+- Return the value of `maxSoFar`, which represents the maximum subarray sum.

 ## Example